Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 If a user attempts to install a deprecated formula, they will be shown a warning message but the install will proceed.

-A formula should be deprecated to indicate to users that the formula should not be used and may be disabled in the future.
-Deprecated formulae should still build from source and their bottles should continue to work.
-These formulae should continue to receive maintenance as needed to allow them to build.
+A formula should be deprecated to indicate to users that the formula should not be used and will be disabled in the future.
+Deprecated formulae should be maintained by the Homebrew maintainers so they can still build from source and their bottles continue to work (even if unmaintained upstream).
+If this is not possible, they should be disabled.

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.